rapidsai/spark-examples/getting-started-guides/csp/aws/emr.md

 Select the right VPC for network and the availability zone for EC2 subnet.

-In node type,  keep the m3.xlarge for Master node and change the Core node type to p3.2xlarge with 1 or multiple instance.
-No need for Task node.
+In node type,  keep the m3.xlarge for Master node and change the Core node type to p3.2xlarge with 1 or multiple instances.
+There is no need for Task nodes.

 ![Step 2: Hardware](pics/emr-step-two-hardware.png)